 Since photos of textures are often limited to certain dimensions, it may be easiest to apply them directly onto page elements.
-Websites like Vecteezy offer a large selection of textures to choose from – but it’s the final application of these textures that matter the most.

 Take for example the homepage of Church on the Rock.
 It has a featured slider with paper backgrounds meant to look like postcards and bits of lined paper.